-Can immigration lead to greater democratization in the world?
-It depends where the migrants go says Margaret Peters.
+Can immigration lead to greater democratisation in the world?
+It depends where the migrants go says, Margaret Peters.
 Maria Armoudian spoke with Peters, author of Trading Barriers: Immigration and the Remaking of Globalization, about her new research into the impact of emigration on democratisation.

 Margaret Peters is an Associate Professor in the Department of Political Science at UCLA.
-She is the author of Trading Barriers: Immigration and the Remaking of Globalization.
+She is an expert in international political economy and is the author of Trading Barriers: Immigration and the Remaking of Globalization.

-MA: You and your colleagues have been looking at migration and how it effects democratisation.
+Maria Armoudian: You and your colleagues have been looking at migration and how it affects democratisation.
 And it is kind of fascinating to think that where somebody goes has an effect on the home country.
 Can you walk us through those findings?

 MA: Could you give some examples as to where you have seen greater democratisation?